- Reviewed on: 18 May 2016

 Read our Tado Smart Thermostat review.

-Heat Genius is very good at a very useful thing.
-It is easy to use and efficient, and over time it will save you the cost of installation.
-And it is fairly priced.
-How long Heat Genius takes to pay for itself will depend on your circumstances, and it may be that dropping £800 to £1,200 or more is too much of a long-term investment for you.
-But it is a great product, and if you are looking to install in your home a zoned smart heating system, we are happy to recommend Heat Genius - not least because of its potential as a true smart home network for your house.
+Genius is very good at a very useful thing.
+It is easy to use and efficient, and over time it may even save you the cost of installation.
+And it is fairly priced, but far from cheap.
+How long Genius takes to pay for itself will depend on your circumstances, and it may be that dropping £800 to £1,200 or more is too much of a long-term investment for you.
+But it is a great product, and if you are looking to install in your home a zoned smart heating system, we are happy to recommend Genius - not least because of its potential as a true smart home network for your house.

 Read our Genius review.